 Rats can live in burrows up to three meters deep but when the first frost sets in and food becomes scarce they can be forced to leave their home and seek an alternative nesting site.
 If you have rats nesting nearby and there is an entry point to your home or premises, there is a real threat from a rodent invasion.
+Rats are well known to spread disease, damage property and contaminate food and animal feed.
+If rats are able to get into your home or business, they can introduce disease carrying parasites like fleas, lice and ticks.
 If you ever wondered how far a rat can travel, or how much food they need to eat, check out these interesting rat facts.

 - If a rat is trapped and released it can move up to four miles from the release point.

 - A rat burrow can be three meters deep but is rarely more than 0.5 meters deep.

 - Brown rats show a tendency to be negative geotaxis which means they prefer to move downwards as opposed to upwards.